Coronavirus Travel Information

 Travel with Confidence

 Cuba rode the COVID-19 storm with relative ease in 2020 with one of the lowest infection rates in the world – and one of the highest recovery rates – from illness associated with the virus.
 The country partially reopened to tourism in late 2020, with visitors limited to package hotel resorts in the Cays.
 Covid-19 case levels have slowly risen in 2021.

 1. Is Cuba Safe?

 Cuba has been one of the healthiest countries in the world when it comes to Covid-19 – with fairly low infection rates and high levels of recovery.
-Since March 2020 there have been a total of over 250k cases and over 1600 people have died in Cuba from Covid-19 (as per July 2021).
 You can check the most up-to-date FCDO information here.

 Anyone who knows Cuba well won’t be surprised that the country managed the pandemic successfully in comparison to other richer countries.
-Cuba has a world class reputation not only for its public healthcare but also for its success in disaster management.
+Cuba has a world class reputation for public healthcare AND for its success in disaster management.
 The yearly threat of hurricanes has offered the country the opportunity to fine-tune emergency responses and disaster management is embedded in society, especially effective at grassroots level where the collective effort of the Cuban people helps save lives.

 Cuba’s response to Covid-19 has been able to tap into this expertise.
 Within days of registering the first case of Coronavirus on the island, the authorities had manually tracked and traced all contacts who were then quarantined in clinics.
 This method was repeated with every case, thanks to the government being able to call on an army of medics, epidemiologists and health care workers who were then sent out to educate the Cuban population with daily visits to those who were presenting with symptoms and weekly visits to every single home in the country.

-While it’s true that Cuba’s population is relatively small at approximately 12 million, this recovery rate is remarkable and offers a huge boost of confidence to those planning a holiday on the island.
+While it’s true that Cuba’s population is relatively small at approximately 12 million, these stats are remarkable and offer a huge boost of confidence to those planning a holiday on the island.

 2. Is Cubania Travel Ok?